Tag Archives: projektowanie instalacji

 In order to protect the biosphere from chromium compounds electroplating wastewater is treated with electrocoagulation method, which simultaneously reduces the hexavalent chromium and sediments it in the form of hydroxides.
 The electrogenerated sediment sludge has a stable form that does not leak into the environment during prolonged storage or when used as a secondary raw material in construction, metallurgy and roadworks.
 Still, electrocoagulation method is rarely used because of its technological complexity and high cost.

-The intensifying factors in electromagnetic nano-mills are:
+The intensifying factors in vortex layer devices are:

 • electrochemical factors, electromagnetic treatment with activation of substances;